 The definition continues:

-“Nickname of Donovan Mitchell, record-breaking shooting guard for the Utah Jazz and contender for NBA’s 2018 Rookie of the Year.”
+"Nickname of Donovan Mitchell, record-breaking shooting guard who played for the Utah Jazz and Cleveland Cavaliers.
+He was also a contender for NBA's 2018 Rookie of the Year."

 Donovan Mitchell's Spida Nickname

-The nickname proved fitting.
+The nickname bestowed on him by a former teammate's father proved fitting.
 Mitchell won the contest and took home the dunking title.

 The Utah Jazz rookie finished second in the 2018 NBA Rookie of the Year voting behind Ben Simmons of the Philadelphia 76ers to cap off a great first season.
-He jabbed at Simmons with a defining Adidas hoodie.
+He jabbed at Simmons with a defining Adidas hoodie, making the point that a "rookie season" should in fact be your first year in the league.
+Every actor who plays Spiderman knows that.

 In 2020, the Jazz basketball player ran into some intrasquad issues after teammate Rudy Gobert was the first NBA player to test positive for the coronavirus on March 11, 2020.
 Gobert was lighthearted about COVID-19, touching teammates and their belongings in the locker room.
 Mitchell tested positive the next day.